online-go/gtp2ogs/docs/OPTIONS-LIST.md

   `--mingamesplayedranked` Do not accept ranked challenges from players who played less ranked games than specified minimum number (too new players)

-  `--mingamesplayed` Do not accept unranked challenges from players who played less ranked games than specified minimum number (too new players)
+  `--mingamesplayedunranked` Do not accept unranked challenges from players who played less ranked games than specified minimum number (too new players)

 #### min/max rank